 If Disk Utility failed to fix the corrupted external hard drive for you, the file system of your external hard drive could be seriously corrupted and need to be reformatted with a new file system.
 In some ways, reformatting is able to fix your external drive corruption issue but from another perspective, reformatting will erase the disk and you will lose your important data.
 Fortunately, there is a tool called iBoysoft Mac Data Recovery that can recover your data firstly before you reformat this corrupted external hard drive.
 It's a risk-free way to fix the corrupted external hard drive and you don't have to worry about data loss any more.

-iBoysoft Mac Data Recovery is free and reliable Mac data recovery software that can recover data from corrupted external hard drives and recover data from formatted/unreadable/unrecognizable external hard drives.
+iBoysoft Mac Data Recovery is free and reliable Mac data recovery software that can recover lost data from corrupted external hard drives and recover lost data from formatted/unreadable/unrecognizable external hard drives.
 Moreover, this useful tool can undelete files from Trash, recover lost/deleted APFS partition and recover lost data from hard drives, USB flash drive, memory cards, pen drives, etc. It is compatible with macOS 10.15/10.14/10.13/10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7.

 Follow the steps below to fix the corrupted external hard drive.